 Gonzalez explained that she spent her formative years growing up in McAllen, Texas, located along the border between the United States and Mexico.
 According to Gonzalez, her father, a Mexican, has lived in the United States for more than 40 years now, but her mother was born in the United States.
 Gonzalez explained that her mother has always embraced the Mexican culture and speaks Spanish as well.

 Gonzalez was able to preserve her Hispanic heritage because both of her parents emulated the Hispanic culture.
 At 4 years old, Gonzalez was introduced to dance, the one thing that helped her revisit her roots.
 In McAllen, she took ballet, jazz, Mexican folk dancing and Spanish Flamenco.
 However, Gonzalez’s family moved to Albany, N.Y., when she was 13 and there weren’t as many cultural options for dance.
 After the move to New York, Gonzalez said she left behind her once bilingual existence and lost touch with her culture for a period of time.

 “I didn’t know I was “Mexican” until I left McAllen,” Gonzalez said.

-A large portion of the people that live in McAllen are Mexican or Mexican American so Gonzalez said she didn’t know that she was “different” until after she moved to New York.
+A large portion of the people who live in McAllen are Mexican or Mexican-American so Gonzalez said she didn’t know that she was “different” until after she moved to New York.
 Only a year after moving to New York, her family settled in Richmond, where they still live.
 Gonzalez said that it wasn’t until she went to college at Brown University that she was able to connect with her roots again.